 The following quotes are from the 2006 US National Research Council report Fluoride in Drinking Water: A Scientific Review of EPA’s Standards, which is the most comprehensive review of fluoride toxicity to date.
 I have read the report in full, and the quotes are my own selection.
 They are intended to highlight some key points, not provide a complete summary.
-The page numbers are from the PDF, and do not match those of the version which can be read online.
-References have been omitted here, and may be found in the original document.
-Quotes from the report relating to biological effects can be found here.
+I have two PDF versions, hence the doubling up on page numbers.
+Anything inside square brackets is an addition I have made, and does not appear in either of the original documents.
+A reference list has been omitted here, and may be found in the original document.
+This page only includes quotes relating to fluoride exposure, not its biological effects.

 Exposures in subpopulations

-Additional studies on the relationship between individual fluoride exposures and measurements of fluoride in tissues (especially bone and nails) and bodily fluids (especially serum and urine) should be conducted.
-Such studies should determine both absolute intakes (mg/day) and body-weight normalised intakes (mg/kg/day).
+• Additional studies on the relationship between individual fluoride exposures and measurements of fluoride in tissues (especially bone and nails) and bodily fluids (especially serum and urine) should be conducted.
+Such studies should determine both absolute intakes (mg/day) and body-weight normalized intakes (mg/kg/day).

-Better characterisation of exposure to fluoride is needed in epidemiology studies investigating potential effects.
+• Better characterization of exposure to fluoride is needed in epidemiology studies investigating potential effects.
 Important exposure aspects of such studies would include the following:

-– collecting data on general dietary status and dietary factors that could influence exposure or effects, such as calcium, iodine, and aluminium intakes
+– collecting data on general dietary status and dietary factors that could influence exposure or effects, such as calcium, iodine, and aluminum intakes

-– characterising and grouping individuals by estimated (total) exposure, rather than by source of exposure, location of residence, fluoride concentration in drinking water, or other surrogates
+– characterizing and grouping individuals by estimated (total) exposure, rather than by source of exposure, location of residence, fluoride concentration in drinking water, or other surrogates

-– reporting intakes or exposures with and without normalisation for body weight (e.g., mg/day and mg/kg/day)
+– reporting intakes or exposures with and without normalization for body weight (e.g., mg/day and mg/kg/day)

 – addressing uncertainties associated with exposure, including uncertainties in measurements of fluoride concentrations in bodily fluids and tissues